uddap/source/Readme.txt

 Unable to parse response (no element found: line 1, column 0), invalid XML received.
 Further retries may succeed: b'' solutiuon-1 or anyone who may be stuck in this issue, the solution is to go to ~/%USERNAME%/.aws and delete the 'config' file there, then try running eb init again.
+SOLUTION:Go to C:\Users\YOUR_USERNAME\.aws and delete the 'config' file there, then try running eb init again. eb init -p python-3.8 django-ushop-app

 install ebwscli